Autodesk/nanodesign/README.md

 The tests are packaged in a `docker-compose` file for easy execution.
 Docker and Docker Compose must be installed to run tests using this method.
 See the links at the end of this section for installation links.

-To run the tests, from the repo root, issue this command:
+To run the tests, from the repo root, issue these two commands:
+* `docker-compose -f docker-compose-test.yml build`
-`docker-compose -f docker-compose-test.yml run test`
+* `docker-compose -f docker-compose-test.yml run test`

+The test will output test progresss and results to stdout and will record details of the test run into a JUnit `output.xml` located in the repo root.
+See [](JUnit.org) for more details on the struture of this `output.xml` file.

 Here is more information on installing docker and docker-compose.